stewtech/Bloggie.Web/README.md

 7. Simplified Data Caching and Logging
 If you need caching, logging, or performance optimizations, you can implement them inside the repository layer instead of modifying multiple controllers.

+I then created a Interface in a new folder called Repositories.